lee-michellej/globi_msomAndsciChecklists/README.md

 2. Bee traits for checklist species - size.csv
 _A file of bee size compiled by Yolanda Diao._

+Citations for bee size trait (Bee traits for checklist species - size.csv)
+Wilson, Joseph S., and Olivia Messinger Carril.
+2016.
+The Bees in Your Backyard: A Guide to North America’s Bees.
+Princeton University Press. http://www.jstor.org/stable/j.ctt15hvxqg.
+Griswold, T. 1986.
+Notes on the nesting biology of Protosmia (Chelostomopsis) rubifloris (Cockerell) (Hymenoptera: Megachilidae).
+The Pan-Pacific Entomologist 62: 84–87.

 3. Bee traits for checklist species - sociality.csv